 Workforce communication tools like Slack or Microsoft Teams solve many of the issues that email suffers from.
 They enable both one-on-one discussions and group chats.
 Teams can also start threads to organize communication around a particular topic.

-These tools go way beyond merely enabling discussions.
+These employee engagement tools go way beyond merely enabling discussions.
 They make it easy to share files with those in your organization which is essential when working remotely.
 They also integrate with other software solutions you may use.
 For example, if you use Asana to organize your workflow, you can set it up so notifications go through your workforce communication platform.

 These tools don’t replace email entirely, however, as you still need email to communicate with people outside your organization.